PAIR-code/datacardsplaybook/README.md

 The Data Cards Playbook helps dataset producers and publishers adopt a people-centered approach to transparency in dataset documentation.

-- Discover Playbook activities and resources on [our website](https://pair-code.github.io/datacardsplaybook)
+Using the Playbook activities and resources on [our website](https://pair-code.github.io/datacardsplaybook), you can create transparency-focused metadata schema for datasets across domains, organizational structures, and audience groups

+In this repository, you can:
+- Explore templates of Transparency Artifacts (Data Cards, Model Cards, Healthsheets)
 - See and contribute examples of Data Cards in this repository

+## Data Cards
+Data Cards are structured summaries of essential facts about various aspects of ML datasets needed by stakeholders across a dataset's lifecycle for responsible AI development.
+These summaries provide explanations of processes and rationales that shape the data and consequently the models, such as upstream sources, data collection and annotation methods; training and evaluation methods, intended use; or decisions affecting model performance.

-- Read our paper on [Data Cards](https://arxiv.org/abs/2204.01075)
+> Read our paper on [Data Cards](https://arxiv.org/abs/2204.01075)

 ## Examples of Data Cards
 - [Open Images Extended - Crowdsourced](https://research.google/tools/datasets/open-images-extended-crowdsourced/)